KETS QuantumKETS Quantum

 Summary: QKD is the only cryptographic primitive that has been proven secure in theory assuming nothing more than the laws of quantum mechanics are correct.

 QKD is the only cryptographic primitive that has been proven secure in theory assuming nothing more than the laws of quantum mechanics are correct.
 Further, if you use the keys correctly then the security of the data you encrypt is future proof.
 Every other primitive requires additional security assumptions.
+Any other cryptographic primitive or system requires additional assumptions for their security .
+PQC algorithms are conjectured to be secure and they have an increasing amount of evidence to back this up.

 Distance